|Click here to download the printable Compost/Recycle List PDF|

 Do cardboard milk cartons go in my green Compost Cart?

-No, they cannot go in the compost cart, but now clean and dry milk cartons can go in the blue bins.
+No, they cannot go in the compost cart, but you can recycle them in with Plastic, Metal & Milk Containers.
 Other cardboard containers that have a plastic lining attached to the cardboard and hold liquids, such as coffee cups, belong in the garbage.